jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 * About: The team

   Everyone reports:

 * About: How will we help

   Greg reports:

 * Membership: Options

   Riaan reports: Added options but we should probably discuss how people sign up as members and add that to the site too.
 Then add a members list here too once we have some.

 * Membership: Where does the money go:

+  Riaan reports:

-  Riaan reports: Added basic content, check if it is okay like that.
+  * Added basic content, check if it is okay like that.
+  * Should we add method to become a member text - pay to our account and send us reference with name, surname and e-mail address?
+Company / personal link?

 * News

   Lee reports:

 * Community: Meet-ups list and attendance

   Contact list with e-mails, names only published.

   Robin & Ivan reports:

-* Membership: List donations (monitary and incidental)
+* Membership: List donations (monetary and incidental)

   Riaan reports: As above, but perhaps it should be it's own section on the page.

 * Add links to the shared calendars, so that people can subscribe

+  ? reports:

+* Membership: Benefits of membership

+  Consider DA's content.

   ? reports: